Rod Sims: Australian Competition & Consumer Commission (ACCC)

 In May 2011, the Gillard Government announced the nomination of Sims to lead the Australian Competition & Consumer Commission (ACCC).
 On 1 August 2011, Sims officially took office as ACCC chair, replacing Graeme Samuel.
 At the time of his appointment, many competition lawyers expected Sims to take a "tougher" line on anti-competitive conduct than his predecessor.

 In 2013 and 2014, Sims' ACCC pushed supermarket companies Coles and Woolworths to limit the size and scope of so-called "shopper dockets" that were seen as undercutting small businesses.
 In 2020, Sims accused telco giant Telstra of exploiting Aboriginal Australian customers following reports of unfair selling practices; the ACCC would later secure a $50 million fine for Telstra over the company's conduct.

-Sims is set to retire as ACCC chairman on 22 March 2022.
+Sims retired as ACCC chairman on 22 March 2022.
+He was succeeded in the position by Gina Cass-Gottlieb.

 Tech industry

 Under Sims' leadership, the ACCC has launched lawsuits against both Google and Facebook over alleged misuse of user data.
 Following an agency review of Google and Facebook's impact on local journalism, the ACCC recommended the creation of a News Media Bargaining Code.
 Since its implementation, Sims has argued that it has proven "extremely successful" for Australian media companies, though he has criticized Facebook for failing to negotiate “in the right spirit” with media.

 In a 2022 interview with The Information, Sims stated that he prefers "pro-competition rules" over proposals to break up so-called Big Tech companies through antitrust enforcement.

+Post-ACCC career

+In August 2023, Federal Treasurer Jim Chalmers appointed Sims to the Competition Taskforce Advisory Panel, which has been established to advise the Treasury on national competition policy.